 The Global Police State

-A critical look at the terrifying rise in the control of 'surplus' populations
+A critical look at the terrifying ways the police are used to control 'surplus' populations worldwide.

 Using shocking data which reveals how far capitalism has become a system of repression, Robinson argues that the emerging megacities of the world are becoming the battlegrounds where the excluded and the oppressed face off against the global police state.